21 September 2018

 54 Doughty Street

-The Airspace Tribunal invites representations from experts across a broad range of disciplines and lived experience, such as human rights, contemporary warfare, new media ecologies, environmental change, neuropsychology, conflict and forced migration, to discuss the challenges and consider the case for and against the recognition of a new human right to protect the freedom to exist without physical or psychological threat from above.
+The Airspace Tribunal invites representations from experts across a broad range of disciplines and lived experience, such as human rights, contemporary warfare, new media ecologies, climate change, environmental destruction, neuropsychology, conflict and forced migration, to discuss the challenges and consider the case for and against the recognition of a new human right to protect the freedom to live without physical or psychological threat from above.

-The London hearing of The Airspace Tribunal is supported by the University of Kent, The Wapping Project and Doughty Street Chambers.
+The London hearing of The Airspace Tribunal was supported by the University of Kent, The Wapping Project and Doughty Street Chambers.